cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 ## Accounts

 The Basecoin state consists entirely of a set of accounts.
-Each account contains an ED25519 public key, a balance in many different coin denominations, and a strictly increasing sequence number for replay protection.
+Each account contains a public key, a balance in many different coin denominations, and a strictly increasing sequence number for replay protection.
 This type of account was directly inspired by accounts in Ethereum,